zephyrproject-rtos/zephyr/doc/guides/west/build-flash-debug.rst

 in your file system, placing the build results in a folder of your choice.

-In its simplest form, the command can be run by navigating to the root folder (i.e. the folder containing a file:`CMakeLists.txt` file) of the Zephyr application of your choice and running::
+In its simplest form, the command can be run by navigating to the root folder (i.e. the folder containing a :file:`CMakeLists.txt` file) of the Zephyr application of your choice and running::

   west build -b <BOARD>